-ASC also offers the welding technology AOS degree in Buffalo at the Northland Workforce Training Center.
-Founded in 2018, Northland is a convenient option for students living in Buffalo.
-The facility includes new labs staffed by Alfred State instructors with real-world experience.
+For adult learners living in the Buffalo area, ASC also offers the welding technology AOS degree in Buffalo at the Northland Workforce Training Center.
+Founded in 2018, the east-side Buffalo Northland facility includes day and evening instruction offered in labs staffed by Alfred State instructors with real-world experience.

 Positions include welders, cutters, solderers, and brazers.
-The median annual wage for these positions was $38,150 in May 2015.
+The median annual wage for these positions is $42,490.

 "The new faculty and amount of lab time was a key factor in my decision to be in welding at Alfred State." -Dan Gower, '17

 "I knew others who came through welding and they got great jobs!" -Madelyn Wellington, '17

 "Alfred State's welding program is one of the best, I figured with their 99% placement - it would be great!" -Tyler Towsend, '17

 Alfred State Rankings and Awards